JaedanC/PythonTutorial/docs/Intermediate.md

 This example is fairly self-explanitory.
 Using the `.keys()`, `.values()` or `.items()` methods we can get the corresponding iterator for the information we desire.

-### Task
+### Task: Json

-Dictionaries are often the data type that json gets parsed to.
+Dictionaries are often the data type that [json](https://en.wikipedia.org/wiki/JSON) gets parsed to.
 Json is the file format the many online Web API's use to send information.
 Using your knowledge of Dictionaries and for loops, extract information from the dictionary below.
 Do not hard-code the answer.
 Try to extract the information from the dictionary.

 ```python
 response = {